Esona258/US_Households_Income/README.md

 Ensured consistent community classifications.

-Next Steps

-Conduct exploratory data analysis (EDA).
+## Data Analysis

+View raw data from both tables.

+Aggregate land and water areas by state.

+Join household income data with statistics for deeper insights.

-Visualize income distributions by state, county, and community type.
+Analyze income distribution by state, city, and type.

+Filter out unreliable data (Mean = 0).

+Focus on categories with sufficient records to reduce bias.

+The queries cover data cleaning, aggregation, and analysis to identify trends in US household income.

 💡 Key SQL Concepts Used: ALTER TABLE, UPDATE, DELETE with ROW_NUMBER(), GROUP BY, DISTINCT.